Naushad Moosa: FC Goa tactically outplayed Bengaluru FC | Goal.com

 Bengaluru FC have been knocked out from the top-four race in the 2020-21 Indian Super League (ISL) following a 2-1 defeat at the hands of FC Goa on Sunday as interim coach Naushad Moosa feels that the Blues could have done better.

-Glan Martins set up Igor Angulo (20') for his 12th goal of the season before Redeem Tlang (23') doubled the lead.
-Suresh Singh's (33') pulled one back for Bengaluru but the second half was dominated by Goa.
+Glan Martins set up Igor Angulo (20') for his 13th goal of the season before Redeem Tlang (23') doubled the lead.
+Suresh Singh (33') pulled one back for Bengaluru but the second half was dominated by Goa.

 "If you see the first half if you give away such easy goals, it becomes difficult.
 After that, we had some opportunities.
 Sunil (Chhetri) had [some chances] and Cleiton (Silva) hit the bar.
 [I am] not happy with the result.
 We could have done much better," said Moosa.